 Target #2: Submit Recordable Disclaimers of Interest (RDI) applications on 5-10 water bodies to BLM in order to defend state title of the submerged land acquired at statehood.

-The division processes on going navigability information requests associated with the internal review of a myriad of projects.
+The division processes on-going navigability determination requests associated with the internal review of a myriad of projects.
 Complaints from the public about interference with access to navigable waters continues to consume considerable staff time and resources.

 Target #3: Each year receive lands determined to be essential to the state’s economic development.
 These would include lands containing oil and gas, mineral or forest resources, lands selected for municipal entitlements, and lands necessary to eliminate inholdings.